Overall ranking: Came 11th out of 126 in the Complete University Guide for 2016.

 History: Began in 1909 as a small technical institute in Loughborough.
 Transformed itself into Loughborough College and then Loughborough College of Technology.
-Became a university in 1966 following the Robbins report.
+Became a university in 1966.

 Address: One mile west of the town, Loughborough is the largest single site campus of any UK university.

 Ambience: Supremely sporty, but non-sporty types, and even couch potatoes, are welcome too.
 It’s a single-site campus of 433 acres with low-rise buildings, playing fields and sports facilities.
 Students work hard and play hard.
 The university has a strong reputation for engineering and science.

 Who's the boss?
 Professor Robert Allison became vice-chancellor and president in September 2012.
 He has won a number of awards for his research and teaching in geographical studies.